iiiian/jelly_blend/user_manual/play_with_the_demo.md

 # Play with the demo

-Go to the release page and download the demo after installing the add-on, you should be greeted with a window like below.
+Please download the `demo.blend` from release page, you should be greeted with a window like below.

 ![demo_initial_window](./assets/demo_initial_window.png)